 - Averted in another episode where Bull wins his choice of a free toupee and goes with the genuinely stylish (and indestructible) "Shatner Turbo 2000", which instantly turns him into a Chick Magnet.

-- There was a Seinfeld episode where George got a toupee that looked really bad, though both he and Kramer thought it looked great.
+- There was a Seinfeld episode where George got a toupee that went all over the place.
+Both he and Kramer thought it looked great, Jerry referred to it as George's 'hair hat', while Elaine took matters into her own hands....

 Elaine: I DON'T LIKE THIS THING!
 AND HERE'S WHAT I'M DOING WITH IT! [throws it out Jerry's window]